 Coconut Chicken Soup Recipe

-If you’ve never had it before, Coconut Chicken Soup is a flavorful soup made with a chicken stock and coconut milk base, along with ginger, lemon grass, a bit of pepper, sometimes mushrooms, and a smidge of fish sauce.
-Just a smidge.
+Coconut Chicken Soup is a flavorful soup made with a chicken stock and coconut milk base, along with ginger, lemongrass, a bit of pepper, sometimes mushrooms, and a smidgen of fish sauce.
+Just a smidgen.
 It’s what makes the flavors pop.
 Really.
 It’s the umami thing going on.
 Don’t skip the fish sauce.
 Don’t diss the fish sauce.

-If you’re in a hurry, this tasty soup can be cooked in about 30 minutes.
-If you have longer, let it linger on low.
+If you’re in a hurry, this easy Coconut Chicken Soup can be cooked in about 30 minutes or let it linger on low.
 Soups like to linger.
 Lingering is a good thing.

 A few more Coconut Chicken Soup recipe notes:

 - Fresh ginger is readily available in most grocery stores and relatively inexpensive too.
-Fresh ginger is so very different from the dried ground version, but if fresh is not an option, substitute 2 teaspoons of dried ginger, then adjust to taste before serving.
-If using fresh ginger, an Asian Spider will work wonders to retrieve it.
+Fresh ginger is very different from the dried ground version, but if fresh is not an option, substitute 2 teaspoons of dried ginger and adjust to taste before serving.
+If using fresh ginger, and Asian Spider will work wonders to retrieve it.

 Coconut Chicken Soup Recipe